jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_00_setup.md

 Date: 2015-11-01 10:02
 Tags: programming, web-dev, pelican

 Welcome to the first installment of "Making This Site".
-In these articles I will describe the exact steps I went through to build this site.
+In these articles I will describe the **exact** steps I went through to build this website.

-To view this post the way it looked by the end of making all the changes described in this article [click here]()
+It is my intention to demonstrate how I setup, configure, styled and deployed this website.
+At the end of every article I will provide a commit link which shows all the code that was added through the course of the article.

 ### Web Design Goals